 If you import, manufacture, sell, or use oral nutritional compounds (ONCs), your products must meet the requirements for agricultural compounds.

 Authorisation of your product

-Your ONC product – whether pet food, animal feed, or a dietary supplement – is classed as an agricultural compound.
+ONC products – whether pet food, animal feed, or a dietary supplement – are classed as agricultural compounds.
 If you want to import, manufacture, sell, or use an agricultural compound in New Zealand, it must be authorised.
-Your ONC will normally be authorised via an exemption from registration (under regulations).
+ONCs will normally be authorised via an exemption from registration (under regulations).

 ONCs must comply with the Agricultural Compounds and Veterinary Medicines (ACVM) Act 1997.
 Authorisation is a requirement under the ACVM Act.